llyx97/Marginal-Utility-Diminishes/README.md

   --layer_scheme t_top8 \
   --is_rosita
 ```
-`--config_3d` specifies the configuration for HSK compression, i.e., the amount of HSK allocated to the depth, length and width dimensions.
-We adopt the "attention_no_sep" scheme for length compression, and the "importance_mask_dynamic" scheme for width compression, as they perform well in single dimension compression.
+`--config_3d` specifies the configuration for 3d HSK compression, i.e., the amount of HSK allocated to the depth, length and width dimensions.
+Please refer to the papar for the compression schemes for each dimension.